uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 ### Getting close to burnout

-I'd rather have that time go toward implementing functionality and fixing bugs that I end up creating myself.
+I would rather have that time go toward implementing functionality and fixing bugs that I end up creating myself.

 For something that is supposed to ease cross-platform application development, sure, it is easy to put together a basic app that runs right out of the gate on various platforms, and the UI is not difficult to customize.
 However, it certainly does not put me at ease when it comes to the functional side of things.
 The amount of time I spent dealing with issues that should not be happening in the first place... it is ridiculous.

 #### I did not sign up to this

 When I began working on QRServ, I expected challenges.
-That's exactly what I got.
+That is exactly what I got.
 But it was also far more than I bargained for-the sort that causes too much friction and really puts a hold on things from every corner.
 Occasional issues to iron out that were not issues before.
 Or I use something I have not used before (in a certain way), only to find out it does not work correctly.

 It was never intended to take a lot of time to put together, but it did.
 It took an unnecessarily long time to get it where it is today, let alone before the first stable release.
 Hours add up fast.